mvolkmann/MyUnixEnv/notes/GoNotes.md

 - Testify testing library <https://github.com/stretchr/testify>
   - "A toolkit with common assertions and mocks that plays nicely with the standard library"

+## GopherJS

+- can try online at <https://gopherjs.github.io/playground/>
+- compiles Go code to JavaScript

 ## Largest Issues